BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Steven walked up to the front door of the police station, his breath visible in the freezing air.
 He knocked ; loud, insistent, the kind of knock that said *I need help*.

 Inside, the officer stirred.
-A middle-aged man, balding, with a gut that suggested too many donuts and not enough exercise.
+A middle-aged man groaned as he woke up from his nap, got off the couch.
 He looked annoyed as he shuffled to the door.

 The officer cracked it open, suspicious.